btharper/minepeon-base/README.md

 the following line creat the config file

-└─ $ ▶ echo 'videodevice /dev/video0
+└─ $ ▶ nano ~/motion/motion.config
+And drop the following line in the motion.config file

+videodevice /dev/video0
 input 8
 start_motion_daemon=no
 webcam_localhost off